 Fax: (616) 523-1803

 The City of Ionia is pleased to offer a variety of recreational events.
-Download program information at the links below, and from the "Documents and Links" file cabinet on this page.
+Check the red file cabinet on this page for more information.

 Download a File:

 Special Events.
 Whether it's a conference, party, meeting, or class, we can help.
 We have three rooms available at the Ionia Armory Community Center that you can rent for any event.
 Alcohol is allowed with a permit and liability insurance rider.
 The center is equipped with special needs accessibility ramps and an elevator.
 The Armory Community Center is a non-smoking facility.